 - What are the biggest challenges to the company’s growth?

-- Will the company being acquired require capital investments after M&A?
+- Will the company being acquired require a capital investment strategy after M&A?

 Imagine your company a year from now.
 Fill in the possible outcomes in case you make or don’t make an acquisition or a merger.
-This will help you visualize all the expectations and realities that accompany the M&A.
+This will help you visualize all the key assumptions underpinning, realities, and projected revenue that accompany the M&A.

-If negative outcomes in the “Make an acquisition” column vastly outnumber other columns, you should reconsider the acquisition or choose another target.
+If negative outcomes in the “Make an acquisition” block vastly outnumber other columns, you should reconsider the acquisition or choose another target.

 |You make an acquisition||You DON’T make an acquisition|